smazzanti/mrmr/README.md

 ## How to use this library

 The library has a module for each supported tool.<br/>
+Currently, the following tools are supported (others will be added):
+- Pandas (in-memory)
+- Spark
+- Google BigQuery

 Any module has *at least* these two functions:
 - `mrmr_classif`, for feature selection when the target variable is categorical (binary or multiclass).
 - `mrmr_regression`, for feature selection when the target variable is numeric.